TITLE 92: TRANSPORTATION

 Bodily injury to a person who, as a result of the injury, immediately receives medical treatment away from the scene of the accident; or

-One or more motor vehicles incurring disabling damage as a result of the accident, requiring the vehicle to be transported away from the scene by a tow truck or other motor vehicle.
+One or more motor vehicles incurring disabling damage as a result of the accident, requiring the motor vehicle or vehicles to be transported away from the scene by a tow truck or other motor vehicle.

 The term accident does not include: